Virginia Tech® home

 Igniting Connections Parent Series

-Dates: September 25, October 30, December 11, January 22, February 26, March 26, April 23.
+Date: October 30, December 11, January 22, February 26, March 26, April 23

 Description: Early Childhood Education Initiatives will host a monthly "lunch & learn" on a variety of topics.
 Upcoming topics include "Cultivating Emotional Intelligence in Children - Building Empathy and Emotional Regulation Skills" and "Crafting Calming Sleep Routines for Children - Creating Peaceful Bedtime Rituals."
 These conversations will be facilitated in partnership with NRV CARES.